New Admits Declaring a Major:

 Both lower and upper division students requesting a change of major to an impacted program must meet the supplemental requirements required for that major.
-Requests to declare impacted majors must be received by the end of the initial filing period for the term for which new majors are being accepted.
-Continuing students who have earned 96 units or more may not apply to an impacted major.
 List of impacted majors.

 Lower-Division Students Non-Impacted Majors

-Department must accept changes of major for continuing lower-division student who have a minimum 2.0 GPA, and minimum grade of C in specified pre-requisite courses during the change of major time periods.
+Department must accept changes of major for continuing lower-division student who have a minimum 2.0 GPA, and minimum grade of C in specified pre-requisite courses.

 Upper-Division Students Non-Impacted Majors